codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - C. The model will refuse to make predictions for the under-represented regions on its own
 - D. The model will automatically detect and correct the imbalance at inference time

-A) The model will be confident about the over-represented region and unreliable on the others Biased samples produce confident predictions where the model has seen many examples and unreliable predictions where it has not.
+**The model will be confident about the over-represented region and unreliable on the others** The model will be confident about the over-represented region and unreliable on the others Biased samples produce confident predictions where the model has seen many examples and unreliable predictions where it has not.
 The risk is silent: the model still produces an answer, but the answer is wrong for the under-represented segments.
 The right framing for the CDO is that the over-represented region's accuracy will mask the failure on the others until a customer or a regulator notices.